Why is job costing important?

 You will have to assess how many staff members will be required to work on a job or project on a daily basis, and then determine the costs involved.
-The labour costs will also include any sub-contractors that will be brought in, if your organisation requires such, so this calculation will require an estimate daily payroll for outside operators as well.
+The labour costs will also include any sub-contractors that will be brought in if your organisation requires such, so this calculation will require an estimated daily payroll for outside operators as well.

 – Material costs

 It’s important to consider all relevant material costs for any job, referred to as Bills of Material.
 In terms of construction, material costs will be related to timber, screws, wiring, and more.
-However, outside of the direct material costs, it’s also vital that you factor in the indirect material costs related to items such as cleaning products and supplies.
+However, outside of the direct Bills of Material, it’s also vital that you factor in the indirect material costs related to items such as cleaning products and supplies.

 – Overhead costs